Medicinal Chemistry Bachelor's Degree

 Discover a Challenging and Rewarding Career

-Medicinal chemists, (also called pharmaceutical chemists) work on multidisciplinary teams to formulate, test, and analyze drugs; conduct basic and applied research in chemistry to understand drug compounds; and develop guidelines for the US Food and Drug Administration, reviewing new drug applications from pharmaceutical companies and the processes used to create these substances.
+Channel your curiosity and perseverance into a stimulating career in medicinal chemistry.
+Medicinal chemists, also called pharmaceutical chemists, work on multidisciplinary teams to formulate, test, and analyze drugs.
+They conduct basic and applied research in chemistry to understand drug compounds.
+They develop guidelines for the US Food and Drug Administration, reviewing new drug applications from pharmaceutical companies and the processes used to create these substances.
+There are so many possibilities.
+And all of them start here, in our unique program.

-One-of-a-Kind Program
+Tech's One-of-a-Kind Program

 Our degree program in medicinal chemistry provides you with strong skills in modern chemical techniques, such as computer-aided drug design, and a thorough understanding of biomedical science.
 You will explore the molecular basis of biological processes and drug action, as well as the health applications of compounds that affect living tissue.